PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Storage.Abstractions.md

     .ConfigureAwait(false);
 ```

-> NOTE: How you create `ITableQuery` instances depends on the concrete implementation of the service.
+> How you create `ITableQuery` instances depends on the concrete implementation of the service.
 See that documentation for more details.

 ### Modeling Entities